Code of Student Conduct

 C. Guidelines for Student Conduct Proceedings

 The following procedural guidelines shall be applicable in student conduct proceedings).
 Formal rules of process, procedure, and technical rules of evidence, such as applied in criminal or civil court, are not used in student conduct proceedings.
 Deviations from prescribed procedures shall not necessarily invalidate a decision, unless significant prejudice to an accused student, complainant or the University results.
-Cases of sexual misconduct, will be resolved under the Disciplinary Procedures of Sexual Misconduct Complaints found in the Sexual Misconduct Grievance Procedures.
+Cases of sexual offenses will be resolved under the Disciplinary Procedures of Sexual Offense Complaints found in the Sexual Offense Grievance Procedures.

 1. The respondent shall receive advanced written notification of the specific charges and the date, time, and location of the scheduled proceeding.
 Notice will most often take the form of a letter delivered to a student’s University e-mail account and/or residence.

 2. The respondent may request a reasonable extension of time to prepare for the proceeding.
 Requests for an extension will not be granted for a period to exceed two business days except in unusual circumstances where the respondent can demonstrate the necessity for a longer delay.
 All requests for extension of time should be made in writing at least 24 hours prior to the scheduled proceeding, except in cases of documented serious illness or emergency.

 3. The respondent shall be afforded reasonable access to review the case file prior to and during the proceeding, and may request a copy of a redacted incident report from SCED.
 “Case file” means the file containing those materials pursuant to the Family Educational Rights and Privacy Act (FERPA) of 1974.
 If additional information becomes available and is relevant, it will be discussed and reviewed at the proceeding.
 The personal notes of University staff members and privileged information of other students are not included in the case file and thus are not accessible.